Can Doctor Who help children recover from depression?

 1 Alliant International University, San Diego, CA

-2 Wizards & Warriors Camp in Burlington and Weston, MA
+2 Wizards & Warriors Camp in Burlington and Salem, MA

 In a 2014, Alliant International University and Wizards & Warriors Summer Camp partnered to perform a pilot study which used elements from Doctor Who.
 The results of the study revealed that Doctor Who may be helpful in reducing depression, and increasing social interaction and compassion in children.
 The implications of the psychological benefits of the series are discussed in the paper.

 Participants were recruited from the sample pool of the campers of the co-ed Wizards & Warriors Summer Camp, which took place over the summer 2014.
 Wizards & Warriors Summer Camp specializes in having campers portray a heroic version of themselves as they navigate live adventures where they fight monsters and solve mysteries.
 The participants were asked to fill out the study-related surveys online immediately prior to attending the camp, immediately after the completion of the camp, and one month after the completion of the camp (follow-up).

 All survey responses were anonymous.
 The campers filled out the standard demographic form, listing their age, gender/sex, and ethnicity.
 Social connectedness was measured via the Social Connectedness Scale, (Lee, et al.), depression was assessed using the Mood and Feelings Questionnaire (Angold et al.), and compassion toward others was assessed via the Compassion toward Others Scale (Pommier).
 Finally, the participants’ qualitative responses regarding their experiences at the camp were also collected.

 The campers spent two weeks in a co-ed overnight camp, where an actor portraying The Doctor from the popular BBC television show, Doctor Who, verbally taught and modeled to them about compassion, acceptance, loss, and courage (see below for specifics).
 Camp counselors and administrators were present throughout the training.